 Pink velvet banana trees prefer warmer climates and do best in regions where the temperature sits around 65 to 75 degrees Fahrenheit.

 Despite this, they're a comparatively resilient banana family species.
-Although the foliage can die off or turn brown at the edges if temperatures hit as low as 30 degrees Fahrenheit, it'll still grow back healthy once the spring arrives.
+Although the foliage can die off or turn brown at the edges if temperatures hit as low as 30 degrees Fahrenheit, it will still grow back healthy once the spring arrives.

 Propagating Pink Velvet Banana Tree